 Even if you get an unsuitable offer early on, respond politely and explain why you have set the price at that level (use recent sales history or evidence of expensive renovations which have added value).
 Those buyers might spend some time looking at comparable properties but there is still chance they will come back to yours, so don’t burn your bridges.

 5. Not Having Legals Ready

 Ensure you have all your contracts ready before you list and have a trusted conveyancer on board and ready to go.
 When you have a buyer lined up for the property, the last thing you want to do is waste time sorting out the contract.
-If you want to save money on conveyancing, try our online conveyancing service, Myplace conveyancing, which will make the process easy and efficient, and also save you some money.

 6. Not Enough Property Pictures

 Don’t skimp on advertising pictures.
 Try to use as many as possible and show off all the different areas of your house.
 Often people post lots of shots of the garden or one room, which makes buyers suspicious the rest is not worth photographing.
 Buyers are especially keen to see wet areas (bathroom and kitchen) before inspection as these are the most expensive to renovate.

 It can be tempting to paint over the rising damp, or make a short term fix to a structural error to save money, but when buyers get a building inspection, your handiwork will be uncovered, and then you risk losing a sale or losing money from the offer.
 So it is far better that you repair anything major ahead of listing your property, or highlight the issue upfront so you don’t look dishonest.

 8. Expecting the Asking Price will be the Sale Price

 It is very rare that the final sale price matches the asking price and most vendors add a buffer on top with the expectation of being talked down a bit by buyers.
 Don’t be surprised when buyers want to negotiate.